awsdocs/aws-config-developer-guide/doc_source/evaluate-config_develop-rules_nodejs.md

    + **Evaluations failed** \- For information that can help you determine the problem, choose the rule name to open its details page and see the error message\.

 **Note**
-When you create a custom rule with the AWS Config console, the appropriate permissions are automatically created for you\.
-If you create a custom rule with the AWS CLI, you need to give AWS Config permission to invoke your Lambda function, using the `aws lambda add-permission` command\.
+When you create a Custom Lambda rule with the AWS Config console, the appropriate permissions are automatically created for you\.
+If you create a Custom Lambda rule with the AWS CLI, you need to give AWS Config permission to invoke your Lambda function, using the `aws lambda add-permission` command\.
 For more information, see [Using Resource\-Based Policies for AWS Lambda \(Lambda Function Policies\)](https://docs.aws.amazon.com/lambda/latest/dg/access-control-resource-based.html) in the *AWS Lambda Developer Guide*\.
 Before giving AWS Config permission to invoke your Lambda function, see the following section [Security best practice for AWS Lambda resource\-based policy](#restricted-lambda-policy)\.

 ## Security best practice for AWS Lambda resource\-based policy<a name="restricted-lambda-policy"></a>